chamambom/resume/docs/index.md

  - - -
 **Organisation** - [Econet Wireless |  Zimbabwe](https://www.econet.co.zw/)<br>
-**Existing Environment** - Comprised of an environment running A cisco ASA at the edge , Intrusion Detection System, TMG , a proxy server, Ironport, Active Directory servers (4) and exchange 2013 servers (2 CAS and 6 Mailbox ) .The highly available setup comprised of 2385 mailboxes utilising a total of 10TB.  <br>
+**Existing Environment** - Comprised of an environment running A cisco ASA at the edge , Intrusion Detection System, TMG , a proxy server, Ironport, Active Directory servers (4) and exchange 2013 servers (2 CAS and 6 Mailbox ) .The highly available setup comprised of 2385 mailboxes with a total of 10TB.  <br>
 **Requirements.
-Planned Changes** - Migrate all mailboxes to O365 gradually using the hybrid move <br>
+Planned Changes** - Migrate all mailboxes to O365 gradually using the hybrid method <br>
 **Duration** - 8 months  <br>
 **Challenges Experienced**
  - The datacenter network protecting the mail and AD servers was so complex , the existing team (which wasnt available when it was setup) , did not understand all the network components involved.
 The network setup prevented the hybrid wizard to complete successfully.
-Microsoft documentation assumes that there are no 3rd party components such as cisco spam filter in a successful hybrid scenario with exchange online - for email routing reasons.
+For a susccessful hybrid migration , Microsoft documentation states that no 3rd party components such as cisco spam filter should exist between exchange online and exchange on-premise - for email routing reasons.
  - Changes to the components of the network - allow exchange to communicate directly with exchange online required security experts (which we did not have) and a series of long standing change requests.
-Tried to add O365 URLs and IPs on the firewall but there was a proxy and an IDS to also cater to.
-We ended up proposing doing a clean migration after being advised by microsoft that the data was too much and would require breaking it down into chunks to move it.<br>
+Tried to add O365 URLs and IPs on the firewall but there was a proxy and an IDS to also consider.
+In the end ,we did a clean migration after being advised by microsoft that the data was too much and would require breaking it down into chunks to move it.<br>

  **References** - <br>